MaxStrey/Martinos_MR/Martinos_project/phantom_generation/ReadME.md

 ## Main files are phantom_3, phantom_6, phantom_7, and phantom_9

-### phantom_1 and phantom_2

-Prehistoric tests from a time before knowledge and history, maybe even before life itself...
-Soon to be removed.
-Don't bother looking at them.

 ### phantom_3

 This iteration generates a 1D phantom, a 1D kspace and encoding matrix using discrete fourier transforms equations.
 There are three phantom options which are commented so you can pick and choose which phantom you want to use.